File naming

 { "type": "enum", "enumValues": ["card_declined", "insufficient_funds", "expired_card"] }

 Metadata fields hold optional contextual data that isn’t part of the core event payload — things like deployment environment, trace IDs, or client version.
-They have the same id, name, type, and description properties as regular fields, but:

-• They are always optional (no required property)
+- They are always optional (no

-• They have no defaultValue or validation
+defaultValue or validation

 {